-We've been hearing about the Apple Glasses since recorded history began - or that's how it seems, at least, with patents dating back to 2015 detailing software and hardware that could be applicable.
+We've been hearing about the Apple Glasses since recorded history began – or that's how it seems, at least, with patents dating back to 2015 detailing software and hardware that could lead to consumer-facing smart glasses.

 Since 2019, the Apple Glass rumors and leaks have crept up in frequency, and it feels like every few months we get another big report detailing a possible release date and features.
 But so far, our faces remain devoid of Apple-branded smart specs.

 Currently, the Apple Glasses are looking like they'll release in 2022 – but this is just the most recent of a long string of posited windows, so it's hard to really know the truth.
 Meanwhile, Apple continues to release its typical suite of iPhones, iPads, Apple Watches, Macs, and Apple TVs.
 Heck, aside from the cancelled AirPower charging mat, there's no hint that Apple is even developing anything beyond its current lineup.

 We might not even see Apple Glasses from the company soon.
 A recent rumor suggested that Apple will release a pricey VR-focused headset first, potentially in 2022, with the AR-focused headset we presume to be the Apple Glasses following by 2023 at the earliest.